emmekeaarts/Eval_mHMM_Gauss/3_result_tables/README.md

 - true_m: true number of states in the used scenario,
 - n: number of subjects in the used scenario (possible values: 15, 30, 60, 120)
-- n_t: number of obervations per subject in the used scenario (possible
+- n_t: number of observations per subject in the used scenario (possible
   values: 50, 100, 200, 400, 800)
 - n_dep: number of dependent variables used in the scenario (possible
   values: 2, 4, 8)